About Us

 Carwyn has assisted with providing training to consultants, played key roles in infrastructure work in New Zealand, assisted with tree felling surveys and has spent a season abroad in the UK assisting and leading radio-tracking of bats for some of the UK's largest infrastructure projects.

-Starting with Tou-Roa in 2025, he will continue to assist with radio-tracking for population monitoring, consultant training, and windfarm and infrastructure impact assessments this season.
+Starting with Tou-Roa in 2025, he will continue to assist with radio-tracking for population monitoring, consultant training, and windfarm and other infrastructure impact assessments this season.

 - First Aid Certified